In the quest to optimize health and wellbeing, you may be wondering: what’s the best way to get cannabis into the system?

 Like many cannabis products, edibles come in a variety of concentrations and cannabinoid profiles.
 To ensure you don’t surpass your normal dose, carefully read and quantify your product’s label before ingesting anything.
 Also, keep in mind that one can’t dose edibles by feel because of their 30-120 minute onset time—maximum effects may not be experienced until three hours (or more) have passed.

 Users who rush into edible use risk panic attacks and even psychosomatic issues.
-In states such as Colorado, edible use is correlated with increased emergency room visits.
-No wonder the state published billboards urging users to “start low and go slow.”
-Thankfully, cannabis’s LD50 (lethal dose) is almost impossibly high, with no recorded overdoses.
+They are associated with much higher emergency visits when compared to other cannabis formulations.
+Some US states, such as New York, do not permit edible cannabis products at all.
+In Colorado, the state published billboards urging users to “start low and go slow.”
+Thankfully, cannabis’s LD50 (lethal dose) is almost impossibly high, with no recorded deadly overdoses.

 One more thing: taking your medical cannabis in edible form may actually improve cannabinoid absorption rates if the edible was sufficiently fatty.
 That’s according to new research from the University of Minnesota, which found that CBD’s absorption was aided by a fatty meal.
 The same concept likely holds true for other cannabinoids and is attributable at least in part to the fact that cannabinoids are fat-soluble.
 Even endocannabinoids use fatty acids as their precursors.